 Eshia is a confederacy of free cities and lands which are self-governing yet interdependent for protection and trade, forming one major economic block supported by the Free Armies of Eshia.
 While the Free Armies have conscriptions from every town and city of Eshia that are responsible for their outfitting and training, in times of war the forces are organized and controlled by the Earl of Eshing seated at Castle Eshing to the north of the Ironwood.
-The Three Metropolises of the Singing Coast—Ruos, Gathis, and Horizontus—comprise the most populated region in all of Creacia, and each has their own defined area of influence and taxation with their own governing system: Ruos is a theocracy, ruled by the (supposedly) benevolent Sunpriest of Iomadae; Gathis is an oligarchy, governed by the Five Merchant Lords; and Horizontus is a duchy, ruled by the Draether Family since the Second Ruination.
-Every decade the leaders of the three cities, along with representatives from the northern and southern sections, come together at Castle Eshing to elect the Earl of Eshing, who cannot come from any of the Three Metropolises.
+The Three Metropolises of the Singing Coast—Ruos, Gathis, and Horizontus—comprise the most populated region in all of Creacia, and each has their own defined area of influence and taxation with their own governing system: Ruos is a theocracy, ruled by the (supposedly) benevolent Sunpriest of Iomedae; Gathis is an oligarchy, governed by the Five Merchant Lords; and Horizontus is a duchy, ruled by the Draether Family since the Second Ruination.
+Every decade the leaders of the three cities, along with representatives from the northern and southern sections, come together at Castle Eshing to elect the Earl of Eshing, who by law may not originate from any of the Three Metropolises in an attempt to avoid bias.
 The current holder of that title is Earl Saraial of Bronde.

-After the Desecration of Ephesus the people of Eshia were scattered and leaderless for over a century, slowly being eaten up, piece by piece, by the ascending Kingdom of Voranor.
-The three metropolises had been established in the first millennia but began to grow rapidly in the 15th and 16th centuries.
-They formed a coalition to fight off Baenric the Bold’s western expansion in 1562 but were unable to stop the infamous Knights of Nethereth and finally surrendered at the Battle of Gathis, officially becoming part of the newly established Voran Empire in 1568.
-The Eshians stayed under the iron fist of the Voran Church for 600 years, the cities of the Singing Coast used as the main ports to trade with Thraxis and Akad, the rich farmlands cultivated by enslaved or indentured Eshians and foreigners alike to feed the Empire’s massive slave armies.
-The three metropolises banded together several times to free themselves, the closest attempt being directly after the Schism when the Magewives left en masse for Calead, but the Empire held on the most tightly to Eshia because of its vital ports, brutally crushing any attempt of resistance.
-It wasn’t until 2169, after the successful revolts of Calead and Eoland had weakened the Empire, that the Three Metropolises were able to arm its slaves and peasants to form a ragtag yet inspired army.
-What followed was a bloody and vicious struggle fought from the docks of Horizontus to the battlements of Eshing, where the Eshians finally won their independence in 2175.
+After the Desecration of Ephesus, Eshia was devoured, piece by piece, by the ascending Kingdom of Voranor.
+The Three Metropolises had been established in the first millennia but began to grow rapidly in the 15th and 16th centuries.
+They formed a coalition to fight off Baenric the Bold's western expansion in 1562 but were unable to stop the infamous Knights of Nethereth and finally surrendered at the Battle of Gathis, officially becoming part of the newly established Voran Empire in 1568.
+The Eshians stayed under the iron fist of the Voran Church for 600 years, the cities of the Singing Coast used as the main ports to trade with the Thraxian Empire and Akad, the rich farmlands cultivated by enslaved or indentured Eshians and foreigners alike to feed the Empire’s massive slave armies.
+The three metropolises banded together several times to free themselves, the closest attempt being directly after the Schism of the Voran Church when the Magewives left en masse for Calead, but the Empire held on the most tightly to Eshia because of its vital ports, brutally crushing any attempt of resistance.
+It wasn’t until 2169, after the successful rebellions of Calead and Eoland had weakened the Empire, that the Three Metropolises were able to arm their slaves and peasants to form a ragtag yet inspired army.
+What followed was a bloody and vicious struggle fought from the docks of Horizontus to the battlements of Eshing, where the Eshians finally won their Independence in 2175.